arxiv-vanity/arxiv-vanity/README.md

 ENGRAFO_IMAGE=engrafo-dev
 ```

+## Getting VSCode completions

+VSCode can't use the Python dependencies inside the Docker container, so if you want VSCode smarts, you need to make a normal virtualenv with the dependencies inside.
+There's a script to help with that:

+    $ script/create-venv

+VSCode is configured to use the interpreter in there.

 ## Sponsors

 Thanks to our generous sponsors for supporting the development of arXiv Vanity!
 [Sponsor us to get your logo here.](https://www.patreon.com/arxivvanity)